Discover the world's best beaches for snorkeling

-Arrive early to beat the crowds, then don your snorkelling gear and wade right into the calm, shallow waters: hundreds of neon-coloured species of fish, corals, eels and sea turtles await not far from the dreamy white-sand beach.
+Arrive early to beat the crowds, then don your snorkeling gear and wade right into the calm, shallow waters: hundreds of neon-colored species of fish, corals, eels and sea turtles await not far from the dreamy white-sand beach.
 Beyond the reef, you can also explore crevices and caves teeming with yet more sea life.

 4. Raja Ampat Islands, Indonesia

 Southeast Asia abounds with spectacular diving and snorkeling spots and Indonesia’s Raja Ampat arguably tops the all-star list, with its fine white-sand beaches, hidden lagoons and impressive diversity of marine life and coral reef systems.

 The quantity and variety of marine life here is so astounding, in fact, that scientists have described Raja Ampat as a biological hotspot.
 They believe its reef systems restock reefs throughout the South Pacific and Indian Oceans.

 Armed with your mask, snorkel and fins, you’ll have free rein to explore Raja Ampat’s blue-water mangroves and a marine area that boasts over a thousand species of reef fish, hundreds of species of coral reef, several types of sea turtles and majestic manta rays.

 The southeast African country of Mozambique offers plenty of superb snorkeling spots along its pristine Indian Ocean coastline.
 Here, warm turquoise waters, which lap dune-fringed beaches, abound with shoals of colorful fish and well-preserved corals.

 The waters off Tofo Beach, in the southern province of Inhambane, are particularly rich in marine biodiversity and most famous for their large whale shark population.
 It’s one of the few places on the planet where these gentle giants can be found year-round.